AI Survey 2026 · L4WB Group

 Everything AI produces gets checked

-Accuracy is the survey's joint top concern.
-AI generates plausible-sounding content that can be factually wrong.
-AI tools are also designed to be agreeable, which means they may confirm whatever the user suggests rather than correct it.
+Accuracy is the survey’s joint top concern.
+AI generates plausible-sounding content that can be factually wrong, and critically, AI tools are built to be agreeable: they validate what you seem to want to hear rather than push back.
+This makes independent verification essential.
 Every AI contribution to a deliverable is reviewed by the person responsible for it.

 4